 A few more ways to win

 Here are a few more techniques you can use to win the fair.
-Note: if you tell anyone you got these tips here, we’ll deny it until the day we die.
+Of course, if you tell anyone you heard these here, we will simply deny it.

-- The night before, leave a pumpkin on the doorstep of your smartest competitor with a knife sticking through it and a note taped to it that says “YOU”.
+- The night before the contest, leave a pumpkin on the doorstep of your smartest competitor with a knife sticking through it and a note taped to it that says “YOU”.

 - Before the judging begins, walk up to the first competitor display and say, “Oooh.
 You didn’t hear about the kid that did that one last year?
 God rest his soul…”

-- When little Johnny isn’t looking, change his notes to Pig Latin and then tell the judge that it’s his native language.
+- When one of your competitors isn’t looking, change his notes to Pig Latin and then tell the judge that it’s his native language.

-- Tell little Johnny that on the other side of the gym, Bobby’s volcano display was knocked into Jenny’s yeast experiment and the judges are all excited because a new life from was created.
+- Tell your competitor that on the other side of the gym, Bobby’s volcano display was knocked into Jenny’s yeast experiment and the judges are all excited because a new life from was created.
 When he runs to look, knock over his display.

-- Go through all the competitor displays before the show and paste a cardboard note on each project that says “FAIL”.
+- Go through all the competitor displays before the show and paste a cardboard note on each one that says “FAIL”.

 - Poke holes in your paper and tell the judges that on the way in, you were mobbed by a bunch of crows.